nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 This process can cost performance.
 There is an approximation that does not need to know about the background color; see <https://bel.fi/alankila/lcd/> and <https://bel.fi/alankila/lcd/alpcor.html> for details.

-&#42;&#42;ATTENTION&#42;&#42;: Linear blending is even more important when dealing with subpixel-rendered glyphs to prevent color-fringing!
+**ATTENTION**: Linear blending is even more important when dealing with subpixel-rendered glyphs to prevent color-fringing!
 A subpixel-rendered glyph must first be filtered with a filter that gives equal weight to the three color primaries and does not exceed a sum of 0x100, see section &lsquo;<a href="../ft2-lcd_rendering/#lcd_rendering">Subpixel Rendering</a>&rsquo;.
 Then the only difference to gray linear blending is that subpixel-rendered linear blending is done 3&nbsp;times per pixel: red foreground subpixel to red background subpixel and so on for green and blue.

 <hr>